wavemaker/docs/learn/how-tos/dynamic-form.md

 ## Create Business User Form

-To create Business User (BU) Form, you can create Static Form only in cases when BU want to add or edit fields through WaveMaker.
+To create Business User (BU) Form, you can create Static Form only in cases when BU wants to add or edit fields through WaveMaker.

 1. Create a new page.
 To create a new page, see [Creating Page](https://docs.wavemaker.com/learn/app-development/ui-design/page-creation).

-2. Drag and drop **Data Table** widget onto the page.
+2. Drag and drop the **Data Table** widget onto the page.

 [![](/learn/assets/drop-datatable-dynamicform.png)](/learn/assets/drop-datatable-dynamicform.png)

-3. Configure the Data by selecting the service type as Database CRUD and enter the Service, Table Name, and Variable Name.
+3. Configure the Data by selecting the service type as Database CRUD and provide the Service, Table Name, and Variable Name.
 Click **Next** to confirm the details.

 [![](/learn/assets/configure-liveform-admindynamic.png)](/learn/assets/configure-liveform-admindynamic.png)

 4. Configure the Layout, Table Columns, Form Layout, and Form Fields.
 To configure a data table widget, see [Data Table Configuration](https://docs.wavemaker.com/learn/app-development/widgets/datalive/datatable/data-table-basic-usage).

-5. Once the datatable is configured, click Preview.
+5. Once the **Data Table** is configured, click Preview.

-6. Click on **New** and enter Name, Displayname, Type, and Widget as given in the metadata.
+6. Click **New** and enter Name, Displayname, Type, and Widget as given in the metadata.
 Click **Save** to save the field details in the Form.

 [![](/learn/assets/enter-field-adminform.png)](/learn/assets/enter-field-adminform.png)